- Position: Associate Professor

 - Email: email@example.com

-- Area(s) of Expertise: Type 2 Diabetes, Insulin Resistance, Obesity, Glucagon Like Peptide- 1 (GLP-1), Atrial Natriuretic Peptide (ANP), Adipogenesis.
+- Area(s) of Expertise: Type 2 Diabetes, Insulin Resistance, Obesity, Glucagon Like Peptide -1 (GLP-1), Metabolic Syndrome, Adipogenesis.

 Degrees and Universities

-Dr. Lixin Li received her Medical Degree from College of Medicine, Southeast University, China and obtained her PhD degree with Dr. Valdemar Grill from Norwegian University of Science and Technology.
-She completed her residency training in Internal Medicine and her fellowship training in Endocrinology in teaching hospital affiliated with Harbin Medical University, china.
-She passed the Canada medical licensing exam (medical council of Canada evaluating exam, medical council of Canada qualifying exam) and United States medical licensing exam.
-Dr. Li did her Postdoctoral training with Dr. Patricia Brubaker in the department of Physiology at University of Toronto.
+Dr. Lixin Li received her Medical Degree from College of Medicine, Southeast University, China and obtained her PhD degree from Norwegian University of Science and Technology.
+She completed her residency training in Internal Medicine and her fellowship training in Endocrinology in Harbin Medical University, China.
+She passed the Canada Medical licensing exams and United States medical licensing exams.
+Dr. Li did her Postdoctoral training in the department of Physiology at University of Toronto.
 Her research interests have been focused on the underlying mechanism of pathogenesis of type 2 diabetes with a specific focus on β-cell dysfunction as well as the molecular mechanism of obesity associated insulin resistance.
 Her major research interest also include the proglucagon-derived peptides, glucagon-like peptide-1 (GLP-1) and its role in regulating growth and function of the beta-cell.
-Her current research is studyin gthe underlying physiological and molecular mechanisms of GLP-1 included in weight loss, and the potential role of ANP in heart-gut-far crosstalk.
+Her current research is studying the protective effect of GLP-1 agonist against diet induced obesity.

 Selected Recent Publications